monarch-initiative/monarch-ingest/docs/Sources/HPOA.md

 phenotype.hpoa: [A description of this file is found here](https://hpo-annotation-qc.readthedocs.io/en/latest/annotationFormat.html#phenotype-hpoa-format)

-Note that we're calling this the disease to phenotype file because - using the YAML file configuration for the ingest - we are only parsing rows with 'Aspect' types 'I' relating to mode of inheritance, 'C' relating to clinical course and 'M' relating to clinical modifiers, but ignoring the **Aspect == 'P'** rows of data.
+Note that we're calling this the disease to phenotype file because - using the YAML file filter configuration for the ingest - we are only parsing rows with **Aspect == 'P' (phenotypic anomalies)**, but ignoring all other Aspects.

 #### Biolink captured

 * biolink:Disease
     * id
-    * has_attribute=["HP term"],  # some child term of "HP:0000005" Mode of Inheritance
-    * provided_by=["infores:hpoa"]

 * biolink:PhenotypicFeature
     * id